 - Limit information.
 You know a lot about this topic and want your readers to learn, too.
 But it isn’t often helpful to overload readers with too much information.
 Most readers can only retain a limited amount at one time.
 Usually, this is just 3 to 5 key points.
 Prioritize those points and then include resources for readers who want to learn more.

 Want to learn more about communicating health information in ways that patients, caregivers, and the public can understand?
 Helen Osborne can help.
-She offers onsite training as well as off-site coaching designed to help professionals more clearly communicate health messages.
+She offers onsite and virtual training to help teams clearly communicate about health.
+She also works with groups to present information in ways that their readers can relate to and will understand.
 Contact Helen to learn more.